Unusual Heat

-Unusual Heat is the seventh studio album by British-American rock band Foreigner, released in June 1991, by Atlantic Records.
+Unusual Heat is the seventh studio album by British-American rock band Foreigner, released in June 1991 by Atlantic Records.
 Recorded at several different studios across the state of New York and England, and produced by Terry Thomas and Mick Jones, it was the only album with lead singer Johnny Edwards, who replaced original lead singer Lou Gramm, and their final album with original drummer Dennis Elliott and longtime bassist Rick Wills.

+Background

-Edwards, a veteran singer who'd done a tour of duty with Montrose and was then the frontman for another Atlantic act, Wild Horses.
-As Edwards told UCR in a separate interview, Wild Horses had only just signed its record deal — and although joining for Foreigner was obviously tempting for financial reasons if nothing else, he was reluctant to walk away from his own band after struggling for years to make it on his own terms.
+Edwards was a veteran singer who performed with Montrose and later fronted Wild Horses.
+As Edwards told Ultimate Classic Rock in a separate interview, Wild Horses had only just signed its record deal — and although joining for Foreigner was obviously tempting for financial reasons if nothing else, he was reluctant to walk away from his own band after struggling for years to make it on his own terms.

 Jones, however, was undeterred—and eager to work with a singer most fans hadn't heard of rather than hiring a big-name replacement who'd come with his own baggage.
 "We were in rehearsal and talks with a couple of guys who were both strong candidates and had kind of a name," he admitted.
 "I felt eventually that it was probably going to be better to not try and put an all-star band together, but to keep on the same kind of path with four people being involved in making a record and not really, I think I would probably say, cheapening the band at that point—cheapening the meaning and the direction of the band."